runwayml/learn/docs/create-with-runwayml/detect.md

  The pre-trained models in this category identify and label content.
 You'll find examples here for detecting objects, places, and people in real-time.

- Note: models are added to the RunwayML app often, and this page does not necessarily respresent the full list.
+> **Note**: models are added to the RunwayML app often, and this page does not necessarily represent the full list.
 Contributions, demos, and tutorials are welcome here!

 ## Classify
 📽 [How to Run Your First Image Classifier](https://www.youtube.com/watch?v=yoJWVSL1ST4)<br>